 - Create the appropriate virtual private cloud (VPC) or virtual networks for the machines you’ll add to your resource location, if needed.
 For example, when using AWS, set up a VPC with public and private subnets.

 - Create the appropriate rules to secure inbound and outbound internet traffic, and traffic between machines in the virtual network.
 For example, when using AWS, ensure the VPC’s security group has the appropriate rules configured so that machines in the VPC are accessible to only the IP addresses you specify.

 Review the article for the host type you’re using.

 - Microsoft System Center Virtual Machine Manager virtualization environments

 - Microsoft Azure Resource Manager virtualization environments

-- Amazon Web Services (AWS) virtualization environments and Citrix XenDesktop on AWS
+- Amazon Web Services (AWS) virtualization environments

 - VMware virtualization environments